A string is an array of characters. Any group of characters (except double quote sign) defined between double quotation marks is a constant string.

 This function compares two strings identified by the arguments and returns a value 0 if they are equal.

-If they are not equal it returns the numeric difference between the first non-matching characters in the string
+If they are not equal it returns the numeric difference between the first non-matching characters in the string.

 strcmp (string1, string2);